 Reporting Security Issues

-Naturally, we welcome any feedback that can help us make the 4me service more secure.
-To report a possible security issue that affects the 4me service, send an email to email@example.com.
+4me welcomes any feedback that can help make the 4me services more secure.
+To report a possible security issue that affects the 4me services, send an email to email@example.com.

-Please include a detailed summary of the issue you have discovered, as this will allow us to respond more rapidly and effectively to your report.
-Security issues are given priority over any other incidents that may affect the 4me service (even over incidents that affect the availability of the service) and are handled through a separate procedure.
-We are committed to safeguarding your privacy throughout this procedure.
-You can use the 4me Service Security public key at the bottom of this page to encrypt sensitive information sent via email.
+When reporting a possible security issue, please include a detailed summary of the issue, as this will allow 4me’s support staff to respond more rapidly and effectively.
+Security issues are given priority over any other incidents that may affect the 4me services (even over incidents that affect the availability of the service) and are handled through a separate procedure.
+Throughout this procedure, 4me is committed to safeguarding the privacy of the person who reported the possible security issue.
+Use the 4me Security public key to encrypt sensitive information sent via email.

-After drawing our attention to a potential security issue, you will receive a confirmation via email to confirm that we have received your report.
+After reporting a potential security issue, 4me will confirm that it has been received.
 4me will subsequently attempt to validate and reproduce the reported vulnerability.
-If additional information is required in order to validate or reproduce the issue, we will work with you as needed to obtain it.
+If additional information is required in order to validate or reproduce the issue, 4me will work with the person who reported the possible security issue as needed.
 When the initial investigation is complete, results will be delivered to you.
-If the issue cannot be validated, this will be shared with you.
+If the issue cannot be validated, this will be shared with this person.

-On the other hand, if the vulnerability has been verified, a plan for its resolution and public disclosure will be shared with you.
-If the vulnerability is found to be caused by a third party software product, 4me will notify this third party.
+On the other hand, if the vulnerability has been verified, a plan for its resolution and public disclosure will be shared instead.
+If the vulnerability is found to be caused by a third-party software product, 4me will notify this third party.
 4me will continue to work with the third party to ensure that a fix gets implemented.
-Your identity will not be disclosed to the third party without your explicit permission.
+The identity of the person who reported the possible security issue will not be disclosed to the third party without this person’s explicit permission.

-4me will coordinate public notification of the validated vulnerability with you.
+4me will coordinate public notification of the validated vulnerability with the person who reported it.
 4me security bulletins are posted within the 4me service.
-You, or your company, may want to post your advisories on your own web site or in security forums.
-When possible, we would prefer that our respective public disclosures be posted simultaneously.
+The person who reported it, or his/her company, may want to post its advisories on its own website or in security forums.
+When possible, 4me would prefer that the respective public disclosures be posted simultaneously.

 Notifying a vendor before publicly releasing information about a security issue is a best practice known as responsible disclosure.
 Responsible disclosure allows companies like 4me to better protect its customers by fixing vulnerabilities before they are brought to the attention of someone who may want to exploit them.
 We strongly encourage anyone who is interested in researching and reporting security issues to observe the simple courtesies of responsible disclosure.
 4me follows the same practice when it discovers and reports security vulnerabilities to other organizations.